marcmasmar/php-ecrecover-simple/README.md

 [...]
 ### Marcmasmar
-This one was nice, ok, from now on 10k runs 3.1s vs 2.0s  after your unroll.
+Ok.
+This one was nice, now on 10k runs 3.1s vs 2.0s  after your unroll.
 Not significative in (simple) productive terms , but image it at large scale, all programs optimized 🌿🌿🌿

 ### GPT4
 Indeed, even small optimizations can have a significant impact when applied consistently across a large-scale system or program.
 When multiplied by thousands or millions of iterations, the time saved by optimizing code can result in substantial performance improvements.